 Is 5G dangerous?

-Like claims about 5G's potential health risks, there are many other common myths about it.
-Here are some of them.
+Similar to claims about 5G's potential health risks, there are many other common myths about it too.
+Here are some of the most commonly cited ones.

 1. 5G is all about making smartphones faster

-While 5G should be about 100 times faster than 4G networks, it should have wide-ranging impacts on many other industries.
-Once rolled out, it should massively increase the effectiveness of IoT, self-driving cars, and robotics.
+While 5G should be about 100 times faster than 4G networks, it will have wide-ranging impacts on many industries -- not just smartphones.
+Once rolled out, 5G will massively increase the effectiveness of IoT, self-driving cars, and robotics.

-For example, by using 5G over the cloud, robots will reach their full potential in manufacturing and other services like hospitality.
-Robots will be able to work alongside humans and be controlled by operators using AR headsets etc.
+For example, by using 5G over the cloud, robots could reach their full potential in manufacturing and other services like hospitality.
+The lower latency of 5G signals means that robots will be able to work alongside humans and be controlled by operators using AR headsets etc.

 2. 5G is all about bandwidth